schnorr/fractal_pcad/papers/2025_SSCAD-WIC/companion/README.md

 ### Dependencies

-- **OpenMPI 4.1.4** in a Slurm environment to compile and run the server
+- **OpenMPI 4.1.4** in a Slurm environment to compile and run the client/server
 - **Python 3.12** with `pandas` to parse resulting log files into `.csv` files

 Both scripts expect the repository to be in folder `$HOME/fractal_pcad`, and the experiment parameters to be in `$HOME/fractal_pcad/projeto_experimental.csv`.
-Logs are saved to folder `$HOME/fractal_pcad/results`, with a nested folder structure.
+Logs are saved to folder `$HOME/fractal_pcad/results`, within a nested folder structure.

 The resulting log files can be converted to multiple `.csv` files by using script `scripts/process_client_server_results.py` as follows: